pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Getting_started.rst

    An example of this would be calculating a dispersion relation, for a simple harmonic oscillator response function.

-With the above caveats in mind, let's demonstrate two different kinds of data manipulation of the first type discussed above.
-In the first we will simulate the background for a 2D slice by looking at the signal at high :math:`|\textbf{Q}|` in a 1D cut and then replicating it into 2D and subtracting from the real data.
-We'll then demonstrate correcting the data for the Bose-Einstein thermal population factor.
+With the above options in mind, let's demonstrate two different kinds of data manipulation of the first type discussed above.

+1. We will simulate the background for a 2D slice by looking at the signal at high :math:`|\textbf{Q}|` in a 1D cut and then replicating it into 2D and subtracting from the real data.

+2. We'll then demonstrate correcting the data for the Bose-Einstein thermal population factor.

 Process
 -------